 Prerequisites: HORT 2613 or NREM 2134 and SOIL 2124.

 Description: Theory and practice of selecting, planting and maintaining trees, shrubs and vines in the landscape.
-Previously offered as HORT
+Previously offered as HORT asexual methods of regeneration and their importance.

 HORT 3084 Plant Propagation